-Will You Be Able to Keep Your Superstars in 2021?
+Sales Retention: Will You Be Able to Keep Your Superstars in 2021?

-Even with high unemployment rates hanging on, Manpower’s latest Employment Outlook Survey sees momentum picking up at the beginning of the year, with more job openings and stable or improved hiring prospects in many areas.
-At the same time, the remote work and selling environment — which isn’t going to completely go away anytime soon — is taking its toll.
-In addition to burnout and feelings of isolation, some employees are losing their sense of connection and loyalty to the company.
-“A direct result will be workers sprucing up their resumes and updating LinkedIn to land a new job someplace better,” one career counselor warns.
+Even with high unemployment rates, Manpower’s latest Employment Outlook Survey sees momentum picking up at the beginning of the year.
+There appear to be more job openings and improved hiring prospects in many areas.
+At the same time, the remote work and selling environment, is taking its toll.
+And it doesn’t appear to be going away any time soon.

 1. Equip Salespeople for Today’s Selling Environment

 Many successful salespeople have struggled to adapt to the world of virtual sales.
 While the same selling fundamentals apply, there are some very specific and important differences.
 But sales leaders often assume the star players can figure it out — that they don’t need the extra support.